How Blockchain Defends Against Data Theft and Cyber Attacks?

 To change a transaction this hacker would have to reverse engineer the hash of the sealed block.
 But altering the hash means changing the hash output.
 The altered hash would be out of sync with the existing stamps.
 This instantly alerts the system, which then rejects the resealed block.

-What keeps Blockchain Technology immune to hacking?
+What keeps Blockchain technology immune to hacking?

 A blockchain ledger is decentralized.
 This means all nodes have access to the transaction history.
 A node is a computer that participates in the blockchain.
 For example, major cryptocurrencies have millions of nodes working worldwide.
 If a change has to be made on a blockchain, at least 51% of nodes must vote for it.
 In other words, 51% of the network should be convinced that the transaction is authentic and that the right owner is behind the transfer.